What are common signs and symptoms of PCOS?

 Women with PCOS also may be at higher risk of sleep disorders, such as sleep apnea.
 The risk of depression also is higher with PCOS.

-Treatment is available and Dr. Gueye can help in diagnosing and treating this condition.
+Treatment is available and Dr. Gueye is among the leading experts in the field who can help in diagnosing and treating this condition.